openedx/edx-documentation/en_us/video/source/video_overview.rst

 .. note:: The edX automation process does not include captioning services.
- Your course teams use your institution's current workflow to generate transcripts for your video files.
-See the section on `creating a video transcript`_ in the *Building and Running an edX Course* guide.
+ Your course teams use your institution's current workflow to generate transcripts for your video files, and then add them to the video in Studio.
+ For more information, see :ref:`Add a Video Transcript`.

 ************************************
 Course Team Add Video Overview